Great Tibet Tour Logo GREAT TIBET TOUR ®

 Famous Tibetan Prayer Wheels

 There are various large prayer wheels in Tibetan monasteries and temples.
 For example, at the entrance of many monasteries, there are usually two large prayer wheels.
 You can see Tibetans turning the wheel vigorously.
+Besides, there's a row of sutra cylinders that can be rotated one by one, ranging from a few to as many as dozens, which is very spectacular during spinning.

 In the Jokhang Temple, there is a circle of prayer wheels around the temple.
 Tibetans who come to worship here must walk in a clockwise direction and spin the wheels with their hands to make them rotate with the six-character mantra.